 White House, Presidential residence and office in Northwest Washington DC, United States.

-Architect James Hoban designed the neoclassical building constructed from 1792 to 1800 under President Washington's supervision.
-Following the 1814 burning by British troops, reconstruction directed by Hoban finished in 1817, establishing the signature white exterior coating.
+Architect James Hoban designed the neoclassical building constructed between 1792 and 1800 under President Washington's supervision.
+After British troops set fire to it in 1814, reconstruction directed by Hoban finished in 1817, creating the signature white exterior coating.

-Tours must be requested through congressional representatives at least 21 days ahead and occur on Friday and Saturday mornings only.
+Tours must be requested through congressional representatives at least 21 days in advance and take place only on Friday and Saturday mornings.
 Visitors undergo security screening and cannot bring bags larger than 8 by 6 by 4 inches (20 by 15 by 10 centimeters), cameras with detachable lenses, or food items.

-Underground tunnels connect the building to nearby government structures, allowing secure staff movement.
-President Truman added a second-floor balcony in 1948 despite public criticism, while solar panels installed during the Obama administration generate electricity for heating water throughout the complex.
+Underground tunnels link the building to nearby government structures and allow secure staff movement between locations.
+President Truman added a second floor balcony in 1948 despite public criticism, while solar panels installed during the Obama administration generate electricity for heating water throughout the complex.

 Location: Washington, D.C.